jnnkB/jnnkB-Kosmopolitismus-im-Kontext-der-Klima-und-Umweltpolitik-Recherche/Recherche.md

   - two types of reasoning: ecocentric reasoning like seen in the Parental Earth Ethics which gives non human beings legal rights and a more anthroprocentric view that includes the environment as its the living environment of humans and need for the protection of human rights.  pp. 392-393

-  - Ecocide effects "the poor, the marginalised, the disposessed and the vulnerable" while being caused by "the rich, the corporate, the elite and the powerful"
+  - Ecocide effects "the poor, the marginalised, the disposessed and the vulnerable" while "the rich, the corporate, the elite and the powerful" are potentially benefiting.
+Ecocide is often committed by corporations, states or a combination of both.

 - Ecocide Act